 Revised statutory guidance on safeguarding and promoting the welfare of children and young people.

-The NHS Commissioning Board have published Safeguarding Vulnerable People in the Reformed NHS: Accountability and Assurance Framework which builds on Working Together and provides more detailed advice on how NHS organisations can fulfil their responsibilities and this should be read by all health professionals in conjunction with the statutory guidance.
+Published by the NHS Commissioning Board, to builds on Working Together.
+Provides more detailed advice on how NHS organisations can fulfil their responsibilities and should be read by all health professionals in conjunction with the statutory guidance.

 The College has now published aof the new guidance which highlights the key changes and the implications for paediatricians.

 Guidelines on the urgency of CSA examinations

-RCPCH and FFLM have published flowcharts which seek to aid forensic physicians and paediatricians when deciding when to examine both a pre and post-pubertal child in cases of suspected sexual offences.
+Flowcharts published by RCPCH and FFLM have published, which seek to aid forensic physicians and paediatricians when deciding when to examine both a pre and post-pubertal child in cases of suspected sexual offences.
 This guidance should help paediatricians when considering if to examine out of hours or whether to wait until the following day.

-RCPCH and FFLM have agreed an updated statement in relation to paediatric forensic examinations in relation to possible child sexual abuse.
+Updated statement published RCPCH and FFLM about paediatric forensic examinations in relation to possible child sexual abuse.